lmcinnes/umap/doc/mutual_nn_umap.rst

 and this `Github repo <https://github.com/adalmia96/umap-mnn>`__.
 Will be adding this soon as a mode to the original implementation.

+In general we observe that for most of the mutual k-NN graph based vectors (Fig. 5), there is a better separation between similar classes than the original UMAP vectors regardless of Connectivity (NN, MST variants).
+Connecting isolated vertices in the mutual kNN graph to their original nearest neighbor produced the desired separation between similar classes such as with the 4, 7, 9 in MNIST and the footwear classes for FMNIST.
+This follows our intuition given that mutual k-NN graphs have previously been shown as a useful method for removing edges between points that are only loosely similar.
+This directly reduces many of the undesirable consequences of using a k-NN representation such as the the distance concentration and hub effects

+For both MNIST and FMNIST, we see that NN which naively connects isolated vertices to their nearest neighbor had multiple small clusters of points scattered throughout the vector space.
+Given that KMeans is sensitive to noisy outliers, these randomly projected points negatively affect clustering performance (Table 2).

+We would expect that having higher connectivity that reduces random scattering of points would be better for clustering.
+However, too much connectivity with MST-all can also hurt performance.
+We observe that using all the edges from the MST (MST-all) together with Path Neighbors can hurt performance on FMNIST (this is elaborated on in the next section §5.3).

 .. image:: images/mutual_nn_umap_MNIST.png